Dr. Jill Biden

 Dr. Biden has always said that community colleges are “one of America’s best-kept secrets.”
 As a teacher, she sees how community colleges have changed the lives of so many of her students for the better.
 As Second Lady, she works to underscore the critical role of community colleges in creating the best, most-educated workforce in the world.
-Most recently, she traveled across the country as part of the “Community College to Career” tour to highlight successful industry partnerships between community colleges and employers.
+In 2012, she traveled across the country as part of the “Community College to Career” tour to highlight successful industry partnerships between community colleges and employers.
 In the fall of 2010, she hosted the first-ever White House Summit on Community Colleges with President Obama, and she continues to work on this outreach on behalf of the Administration – frequently visiting campuses, meeting with students and teachers, as well as industry representatives around the country.

 As a military mom, Dr. Biden understands firsthand how difficult it can be to have a loved one deployed overseas.
 In Delaware, she was active with a nonprofit organization called Delaware Boots on the Ground, which helps families during times of military deployment by organizing community events to raise awareness and support.
 As Second Lady, Dr. Biden has dedicated herself to shining a light on military families’ strength and courage as well as the challenges that they face.
 She travels regularly to military bases in both the United States and abroad to visit with service members and their families.